22002509/Module-2/2A ITERATIVE STATEMENTS - Calculating the Sum of Numbers Divisible by 3.md

 ## ITERATIVE STATEMENTS – Calculating the Sum of Numbers Divisible by 3

 ###  Aim
-To create a Python program that calculates and prints the sum of all natural numbers up to a given number 'N' that are divisible by 3.
+To write a Python program that determines whether a given number is a palindrome.

 ###  Algorithm
 1. Begin the program.
-2. Use the input() function to read the upper limit 'N' from the user.
+2. Use input() to read the number from the user.
-3. Convert the input to an integer using the int() function.
+3. Convert the input to an integer.
+4. Store the original number in a temporary variable.
-4. Initialize a variable, say sum_of_multiples, to 0.
-This variable will store the sum.
+5. Initialize a variable to store the reverse of the number.
-5. Use a for loop to iterate through the natural numbers from 1 up to 'N' (inclusive).
+6. Use a while loop to extract the digits of the number and construct its reverse.
-6. Inside the loop, for each number i, check if it is divisible by 3 using the modulo operator (%).
-If i % 3 == 0, it means the number is divisible by 3.
+7. Compare the reverse of the number with the original number.
-7. If the number is divisible by 3, add it to the sum_of_multiples variable.
+8. If they are equal, print that the number is a palindrome.
-8. After the loop finishes, print the final value of sum_of_multiples with an appropriate message.
+9. Otherwise, print that the number is not a palindrome.
-9. Terminate the program.
+10. Terminate the program

 ### 🧾 Program